 Filter the log entries

-Dashboard time selector: The query only retrieves log entries that are written in the interval specified by this field.
+Dashboard time selector: The logs panel widget only retrieves log entries that are written in the interval specified by this field.

-Filter field on the logs panel: The filter you specify is applied after the query completes.
+Filter field on the logs panel widget: The filter you specify is applied after the query completes.
 The value of this field is retained only for the current session.

-Severity menu on the logs panel: The filter by severity level is applied after the query completes.
+Severity menu on the logs panel widget: The filter by severity level is applied after the query completes.
 The value of this field is retained only for the current session.

-Query specified by the logs panel: The query field determines which logs are retrieved.
-If you don't specify a query, then all logs in the selected time interval are retrieved.
-If you do specify a query, then the logs panel displays a Show query icon, which displays the current query as a tooltip.
+Query on the logs panel widget: The logs panel widget displays only those log entries that match the query.
+If you don't specify a query, then all logs in the selected time interval are displayed.
+If you do specify a query, then the logs panel widget displays a Show query icon, which displays the current query as a tooltip.

-- To permanently change the query, edit the logs panel.
+To modify the query, edit the logs panel widget.

-Google Cloud project specified by the logs panel: To modify this setting, edit the logs panel.
+Google Cloud project on the logs panel widget: To modify this setting, edit the logs panel widget.

 The remainder of this section provides additional information about how to filter your log entries.

-To display the most recent logs in a logs panel, use the time fields in the dashboard toolbar.
+To display the most recent logs in a logs panel widget, use the time fields in the dashboard toolbar.
 For example, select 1H.
-Provided you don't select a custom time range, the logs panel always displays the most recent logs, even when they are older than the selected time window.
+Provided you don't select a custom time range, the widget always displays the most recent logs, even when they are older than the selected time window.

 When you are investigating an incident, you might want to restrict the log entries to those entries that are in a specific time interval.
 To configure the log entries to on show logs that are in a fixed time interval, do one or both of the following: